ROHMUSDC/ROHM_SensorPlatform_Multi-Sensor-Shield/README.md

 	* Changed pressure sensor from BM1383GLV to BM1383AGLV.
 (No HW change, but new PN has new FW I2C register mapping)
 	* PN Change from ML8511 to ML8511A (only chip labelling change)
 	* Kionix Corner Accelerometer: one PN, KX123-1050, has been adjusted to the KX124-1050

 * Question:
+	* I just purchased a SENSORSHLD1-EVK-101.
+After testing it I noticed a "yellow sticker" on the back of the board and the pressure sensor code doesn't seem to work.
+What am I doing wrong here?
+* Answer:
+	* The yellow sticker on-board designates that the board was built using the the same SCH/BOM/LAYOUT as the SENSORSHLD1-EVK-101 design files show, however implements BM1383GLV instead of BM1383AGLV.
+	* Please refer to the sensor difference explaination between the BM1383GLV vs. BM1383AGLV at the following epository link:
+		* ...ROHM_SensorPlatform_Multi-Sensor-Shield\Documentation\Sensor Datasheets\ROHM_PRESSURE_BM1383xGLV\BM1383AGLV_changing_specification160127.pdf

+* Question:
 	* I see x2 KX122-1037 and x2 KX122-1048 Accelerometers on the board.
 What is the difference between these two part numbers?